chhzh123/slapo-artifact/README.md

 ### Build from source

-Otherwise, users can run the following command to build docker container.
+Otherwise, users can run the following command to build the docker container.
 It will take about **2 hours** to build the docker image.
 The docker image contains the necessary environment, libraries, source code, and datasets for reproducing the results.
 ```bash
 cd 3rdparty/slapo/docker
 docker build -t slapo -f docker/Dockerfile .